Fred Olsen Black Watch Scotland Mini Cruise – 20th July 2018

 So you know, the map above shows point-to-point lines which may cross land.
 Don't worry, your cruise ship will not sprout legs and run across dry land.
 Instead it's water all the way!
 Mapping is approximate, and the scheduled times are estimates.
 Your trip is subject to change as, occasionally, operators have to alter itineraries due to bad weather or unforeseen events.

-On Tuesday 17th April 2018, I found a starting price from £699 per person based on two sharing the cheapest cabin (usually this is an inside cabin).
-5 days prior it started from £799 per person, a saving of £100 per person.
+On Monday 18th June 2018, I found a starting price from £699 per person based on two sharing the cheapest cabin (usually this is an inside cabin).
+5 days prior it started from £599 per person, a hike of £100 per person.

 What's that per night?